This post may contain affiliate links.

-Healthy low-fat scones that are just as delicious as regular scones?!
+Low-fat scones that are just as delicious as regular scones?!
 Yes, it’s possible!
-This recipe for low-fat blueberry scones is your guide to making healthier scones.
-Keep the base recipe the same, just swap the blueberries for your preferred fruit throughout the year.
+This recipe for low-fat blueberry scones is your guide to making delicious scones with half the amount of butter.

 Photograph of healthy low fat scones on a wooden board